carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3.md

 ## Questions to answer for this week

-#### 17. Questions

 Consider and answer the following questions and submit a Word document with your responses on the Moodle by lab time next week.
+I encourage collaboration and sharing of ideas with your classmates, but I expect each of you to submit your own assignment, which should reflect your own ideas and understanding of the responses.

 **Check for understanding:**

 Q1. (a-d) About your toy dataset assembly:
-- How many reads did you start with in the raw data file for your toy dataset, prior to assembly?
+- a) How many reads did you start with in the raw data file for your toy dataset, prior to assembly?
 (Hint: refer to the Unix tutorial you did, and use grep to search for the '>' symbol that denotes each new sequence.
 The > symbol also means something in Unix, so be sure to use quotes around it!)
-- Examine the Quast output.
+- b) Examine the Quast output.
 Describe and explain the pattern you observe in terms of N50 as the kmer size increases (from 'contig-20.fa' all the way to 'contig-100.fa').
-- Examine the Quast output.
+- c) Examine the Quast output.
 How does the N50 of your scaffold file compare to your contig-100 file?
 Explain why.
-- Examine the Quast output.
+- d) Examine the Quast output.
 Which assembly output file had the most contigs?
 The fewest?
 Explain why.

 **Critical thinking:**

 Q2.
 Let’s say that in preparing your samples for sequencing, you sheared your DNA to create an insert size (DNA sequence length) of 200 bp, and you sequenced them on an Illumina machine with 200 bp reads.
 How would you expect your scaffolds file to differ from your contig-100 file?
 What if you had instead selected an insert size of 500 bp?
 Explain your reasoning.

 Q3.
-Describe why a CRISPR array (see here for a reminder of what that looks like) might present a problem for assembly and what strategies you might use to overcome this problem.
+Describe why a CRISPR array might present a problem for assembly and what strategies you might use to overcome this problem.

 Q4.
 If you were testing different types of assembly software on a metagenome with high coverage, and one used k-mers of length 40 and the other used k-mers of length 20, how would you expect the N50 and total assembly length to differ and why?
 In contrast, if you were testing them on a metagenome with low coverage, would you expect the same results?

 Q5.
 Last week, we sampled water bodies within the Cannon River watershed.
 In the winter, you tend to get a very diverse microbial community, with lots of single nucleotide variants differentiating the microbes.
 In contrast, in spring or fall after a heavy rainfall, you might expect that nutrient runoff would go into the lakes, leading to a bloom of one specific type of microbe with very few single nucleotide variants, creating a less diverse microbial community.
 How might you expect your assembly N50 to differ between the winter and spring/fall communities?
 (You should include a discussion of coverage and de Bruijn graph construction in your answer.)

 Q6.
 Write a mini research question about the COG categories you got from your ORF annotations.
 You can compare your sample to someone else's.
 For example, you might ask, "Is there a difference in the number of genes related to the mobilome/prophage in the surface ocean compared to the mesopelagic zone?"
 Make an Excel bar plot based on your COG category results that demonstrates the answer to your question.
-Briefly explain your results and speculate as to why.
+Briefly explain your results and speculate as to why your results look they way they do.
+You should cite at least one paper from the literature that is relevant to your results.